csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 The _Grain_ instrument needs the following information in order to play back a single grain:

 1. **Sound**.
 In the most simple version this is a sound file on the hard disk.
 More flexible and fast is a sample which has been stored in a buffer (function table).
 We can also record this buffer in real time and through this perform live granular synthesis.
 2. **Point in Sound to start playback**.
 In the most simple version, this is the same as the _skiptime_ for playing back sound from hard disk via [diskin](https://csound.com/docs/manual/diskin.html).
    Usually we will choose seconds as unit for this parameter.
 3. **Duration**.
 The duration for one grain is usually in the range 20-50 ms, but can be smaller or bigger for special effects.
    In Csound this parameter is passed to the instrument as _p3_ in its call, measured in seconds.
 4. **Speed of Playback**.
-This parameter is used by _diskin_ and similar opcodes: 1 means the normal speed, 2 means double speed, 1/2 means half speed.
+This parameter is used by _diskin_ and similar opcodes:
+   1 means the normal speed, 2 means double speed, 1/2 means half speed.
    This would result in no pitch change (1), octave higher (2) and octave lower(1/2).
    Negative numbers mean reverse playback.
 5. **Volume**.
 We will measure it in _dB_, where 0 dB means to play back the sound as it is recorded.
 6. **Envelope**.
 Each grain needs an envelope which starts and ends at zero, to ensure that there will be no clicks.
-   These are some frequently used envelopes:^[The function tables have been created with this code: i0 ftgen 1, 0, 8192, 20, 3, 1
+   These are some frequently used envelopes:^[The function tables have been created with this code:\
+   <i>i0 ftgen 1, 0, 8192, 20, 3, 1\
-   i0 ftgen 2, 0, 8192, 9, 1/2, 1, 0
+   i0 ftgen 2, 0, 8192, 9, 1/2, 1, 0\
-   i0 ftgen 3, 0, 8192, 20, 2, 1
+   i0 ftgen 3, 0, 8192, 20, 2, 1\
-   i0 ftgen 4, 0, 8192, 20, 6, 1
+   i0 ftgen 4, 0, 8192, 20, 6, 1\
-   i0 ftgen 5, 0, 8192, 20, 9, 1
+   i0 ftgen 5, 0, 8192, 20, 9, 1\
-   i0 ftgen 6, 0, 8192, 20, 9, 1, 5 ]
+   i0 ftgen 6, 0, 8192, 20, 9, 1, 5</i> ]

 ![](../resources/images/05-g-grain-envs.png)